 MCLaSS was founded in 1994 and has supported the refugee and migrant community in the Wellington region for over two decades.
 Initially having the sole purpose of supporting a group of new Somali refugees in Wellington, MCLaSS has come a long way since then.

 Our services are delivered primarily through contracts with the Tertiary Education Commission and the Ministry of Social Development.

-They are also supported through grants from the Wellington City Council, and trusts, and by the community venues where we conduct classes and interviews at affordable rentals.
+They are also supported through grants from the Wellington City Council, DIA, C H Izard Trust, Wellington Community Trust, ACE Aotearoa, and by the community venues where we conduct classes and interviews at affordable rentals.